mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 ### Reference Architecture

-The following network assets will be creted in this article:
+The following network assets will be created in this article:

 - 1 VPC with CIDR 10.0.0.0/16
 - 4 Public subnets on the zones: us-east-1a, us-east-1b, us-east-1c, us-east-1-nyc-1a